modster/lilBot/README.md

 ## Tips

 Ngrok changes your url on startup, so you'll have to copy/paste the new url into your TradingView webhooks.
 Upgrade to ngrok pro to solve this.
-Don't forget to create an api key at ngrok.com.
+Don't forget to create an [auth token](https://ngrok.com/docs#getting-started-authtoken)

 For testing webhooks go to http://localhost:4040 and select "replay".
 You can feed your bot any value you want without having to wait for your alerts to be triggered.

-To use the example pine script just copy/paste it into the tradingview pine editor.
-You can use any line to trigger a webhook.
+To use the example bollinger ribbon pine script just copy/paste it into the tradingview pine editor at the bottom of your chart.
+By clicking 'new' a drop down menu displays many default scripts you can easily clone and edit to create your own custom indicators.

-Yes, you can pass variables from your chart to your app.js using webhooks: https://www.tradingview.com/chart/?solution=43000531021